-The US District Court for the District of Columbia on Tuesday issued a final order vacating the Department of Defense’s designation of Xiaomi as a Chinese military company.
+On Tuesday, the US District Court for the District of Columbia issued a final order vacating the Department of Defense’s designation of Xiaomi as a Chinese military company.

 The company is grateful for the trust and support of its global users, partners, employees, and shareholders.
 The company reiterates that it is an open, transparent, publicly traded, independently operated, and managed corporation, – Xiaomi said in a statement.